gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 1. [attention.cpp](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/attention.cpp): provides PyTorch bindings for my attention kernels.
 2. [main.py](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/main.py): correctness check and speed benchmark.

-For the random inputs, I purposely add a small bias to the standard normal distribution so that the output has a positive mean.
+For correctness check, I compare against `F.sdpa()`, which should dispatch Flash Attention 2 by default (at least on my GPU and current PyTorch version).
+I also purposely add a small bias to the random inputs, which are sampled from the standard normal distribution, so that the output has a positive mean.
 This is to avoid large relative error caused by zero mean.

 ```python
 def generate_input(*shape):
     return torch.randn(shape).add(0.5).bfloat16().cuda()
 ```

+For speed benchmarks, it's generally a good idea to compare against (1) theoretical limit of the hardware i.e. Speed-of-Light, and (2) known good implementations.
+I'm more interested in the compute-bound regime of attention, hence I will be using FLOPS (floating point operations per second, with a capital S) as the metric for comparison.

+To compute FLOPS of a given kernel, we count the number of required floating point operations (FLOPs, with a small s), then divide by the latency.
+Just counting FLOPs from the MMAs should be good enough, which turns out to be `4 * bsize * num_heads * len_q * len_kv * head_dim`.

-The reference implementation is `F.sdpa()`, which should dispatch Flash Attention 2 by default.
-For speed benchmarks, I compare against FA2 and CuDNN backends of `F.sdpa()`, as well as FA2 from [flash-attn](https://github.com/Dao-AILab/flash-attention) package.
-I did do some tuning of `BLOCK_Q` and `BLOCK_KV`, and obtained the following results.
+The "known good implementations" are FA2 and CuDNN backends of `F.sdpa()`, as well as FA2 from [flash-attn](https://github.com/Dao-AILab/flash-attention) package.
+For my kernel, I did do some tuning of `BLOCK_Q` and `BLOCK_KV`, and obtained the following results.

 Kernel                         | TFLOPS | % of SOL
 -------------------------------|--------|---------